ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 In the two examples provided in this tutorial, the function is configured to perform all analysis.
 However, you can customize the function to execute only the analysis you require by setting the relevant parameters to `TRUE` or `FALSE`.

-**NOTE**: if you don't have a column and is used for an analysis that you will not perform you can put `NULL` on that column
+**NOTE**: If you don't have a column used for an analysis that you will not perform, you can set `NULL` on that column

 ```{r}
 # EXAMPLE HTG: